semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 The main goal of this book is to provide a practical roadmap to continuous delivery for software development teams who have decided to use Docker containers to package their code and Kubernetes to run it.

 We don't spend much time explaining why you should, or should not use container technologies to ship your applications.
-We also can't provide a better general reference to using Docker and Kubernetes than their respective official documentation.
+We also don't provide a general reference to using Docker and Kubernetes.
+When you encounter a concept of Docker or Kubernetes that you're not familiar with, we recommend that you consult the official documentation.

 We assume that you're fairly new to the container technology stack, and that your goal is to establish a standardized and fully automated build, test and release process.